Skip to main content

 The HPG axis represents a hierarchical control system, with the hypothalamus at the apex, secreting Gonadotropin-Releasing Hormone (GnRH).
 This decapeptide, Gonadorelin, is identical to the endogenous GnRH.
 Its action is mediated by binding to specific GnRH receptors (GnRHR) located on the surface of gonadotroph cells within the anterior pituitary gland.

 Upon binding, Gonadorelin triggers a complex intracellular signaling cascade.
 This involves the activation of the phospholipase C (PLC) pathway, leading to the hydrolysis of phosphatidylinositol 4,5-bisphosphate (PIP2) into inositol trisphosphate (IP3) and diacylglycerol (DAG).
 IP3 then mobilizes intracellular calcium stores from the endoplasmic reticulum, while DAG activates protein kinase C (PKC).

 The coordinated increase in intracellular calcium and PKC activity is crucial for the synthesis and pulsatile release of Luteinizing Hormone (LH) and Follicle-Stimulating Hormone (FSH) from the pituitary.
 The pulsatile nature of GnRH secretion, and thus Gonadorelin administration, is paramount; continuous exposure to GnRH or its analogs leads to desensitization and downregulation of GnRHRs, paradoxically suppressing gonadotropin release.
 This phenomenon is exploited in certain clinical contexts, such as prostate cancer or endometriosis, but is avoided when stimulating fertility.

 The pulsatile delivery of Gonadorelin is essential for stimulating the pituitary, whereas continuous exposure can lead to receptor desensitization.

-Estrogen normally exerts a on GnRH secretion from the hypothalamus and LH/FSH release from the pituitary by binding to ERα.
+Estrogen normally exerts a negative feedback on GnRH secretion from the hypothalamus and LH/FSH release from the pituitary by binding to ERα.
 By blocking these receptors, Enclomiphene prevents estrogen from exerting its inhibitory influence.
 This blockade effectively “removes the brake” on the HPG axis, leading to an increased pulsatile release of GnRH from the hypothalamus.

 The heightened GnRH then stimulates the pituitary to secrete more LH and FSH, which subsequently act on the gonads to increase endogenous testosterone and support spermatogenesis.
 The critical distinction lies in Enclomiphene’s indirect action via estrogen receptor blockade, contrasting with Gonadorelin’s direct agonism of GnRH receptors.